Invention Disclosures and Status:

 There are certain types of technologies, such as software and biological materials, that do not require patenting in order to be successfully licensed.
 For other inventions, if OTL decides not to pursue patent protection and/or chooses not to actively market the invention, the inventor can sometimes pursue development of the invention while the University maintains ownership.
 In such cases, the inventor typically pays all the patent costs.
 Your OTL licensing specialists can discuss alternatives based on the specific circumstances of a particular invention.

 A license is a contract whereby the owner of intellectual property grants permission for another party to act under all or some of the owner’s rights.
 OTL typically transfers Stanford intellectual property through a license agreement in which the University grants its rights in the defined technology to a third party for a period of years, sometimes for a particular field of use, and sometimes limited to certain regions of the world.

 The process of protecting the technology and finding the right licensing partner may take months to years to complete, if ever.
 The amount of time will depend on the development stage of the technology, the market for the technology, competing technologies, and the amount of work and money needed to bring a new concept to the marketplace.
 Because university technologies are often too early stage for industry to invest in, we are not able to find licensees for many technologies.

 What if more than one company is interested in obtaining a license?

 What are typical license terms?

 Different inventions require different licensing strategies.
 For example, a basic new scientific tool likely to be widely used is typically licensed on a non-exclusive basis.
 In contrast, an invention which requires significant investment of resources by a company is typically licensed on an exclusive basis.
-The exclusive license provides an incentive for the licensee to commit risk capital investments required for product development.
+The exclusive license provides an incentive for the licensee to commit risky capital investments required for product development.
 License terms for a start-up company can be different than those for large companies.